Oghma-Infinium/Apostasy/README.md

 ### Starting the Game

- Before starting the game, I suggest reading over the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md) and [Gameplay](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) documents for the list.
-It should only take 10 minutes at most.
+Before starting the game, I suggest reading over the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md) and [Gameplay](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) pages.
+It should only take 10-15 minutes at most, will save you a lot of confusion, and save me from answering many common questions.

- - Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.
+ 1. Head over to your modlist installation folder (e.g. `C:\Apostasy`), locate an executable named `ModOrganizer.exe`, and launch it.
- - **(Optional)** For those of you with arachnophobia, the list includes a mod called *bingus hates spiders.esp*, this is my personal patch that removes spiders from the leveled list and replaces spiders with other creatures within the list.
-It also has a few other tweaks to make it a bit more in depth than something like *Insects begone*.

- 1. Launch the "Play" Executable in MO2.
+ 2. Launch the "Play" Executable in MO2.
- 2. Click "New Game".
+ 3. Click "New Game".
- 3. Create your character.
+ 4. Create your character.
- 4. Wait about a minute or so before leaving the start room for the game to fully initialize.
+ 5. Wait about a minute or so before leaving the start room for the game to fully initialize.
- 5. Talk to the dragon to choose your start.
+ 6. Talk to the dragon to choose your start.
 (Note: If no start is chosen then you will have a default start in the Helgen Inn).
- 6. Leave the room.
+ 7. Leave the room.

 ## Updating the modlist